-While Forza Horizon 4 has been on the market for almost a year now, we may be a long way from the next instalment of the acclaimed open-world racing game.
+While Forza Horizon 4 has been on the market for almost a year now, we may be a long way from the next installment of the acclaimed open-world racing game.
 But that matters not, for Horizon 4 has been morphing and evolving since it hit shelves and servers, with the gaming experience today being markedly different from what was offered back in 2017.

 Horizon 4’s expansive sandbox-like world is still very much an attraction, and the developers have kept things fresh with two big expansion packs, numerous car packs and various free story updates to ensure there’s plenty to do across the virtual English countryside.

 Before we go any further, it needs to be noted that the Forza Horizon series is either a love it or hate it franchise, and if you’ve already fallen on the negative side of that fence then this fourth instalment isn’t going to change your point of view.

 Yet in our opinion, the Horizon franchise lands right in the sweet spot between intuitive sim-esque dynamics and arcade approachability.
 If you’re a razor’s edge sim racer, Horizon isn’t for you.
 But for the keen car enthusiast – you’ll find the game mechanics are far more natural than straight-out arcade titles such as Need for Speed.

 The Forza franchise is a Microsoft-exclusive series, so you’ll need either an Xbox or a PC.
 Gaming wheel peripherals are supported, but don't worry if you don't have one - Playground Games coded Horizon 4 to work well with the standard Xbox gamepad.